RAKETOMET135/HauntedIsland/README.md

 **There are 3 difficulties that they can chose from: Sanbox, Normal and Nightmare.
 Nightmare is designed to test the true survival instincts of players.
 All things are made to be more diffcult.**

+**If you are still not interested in playing the game you can try to do other things on the island.
+You can ride horses, use bow and arrows and more.**

 ## Project informations

 **I have made this project in Unity using WebGL.**